 They are my best friends.
 (I know some people say not to be friends with your kids–but I just can’t help it.)
 I like these people!

-Your kids know you better than just about anyone else…If I really want to know the truth about something–I ask my teenagers…They are brutally honest.
+Your kids know you better than just about anyone else…If I really want to know the truth about something–I ask my adult kids.

 And it goes both ways.
-My teens know I will shoot them straight.
+My kids know I will shoot them straight.

-Parenting teens has been one of the hardest, heartbreaking, pull-me-to-my-knees and pray seasons of my life.
+Parenting teens (& now young adults) has been one of the hardest, heartbreaking, pull-me-to-my-knees and pray seasons of my life.
+Downright sanctifying.
 It has grown me as a person–I’m more humble, more empathetic, more patient, more open-minded…more reliant on God.

-And you get to see the amazing adults they’re becoming and glimpses of God’s special plans for their lives…Just buckle up.
+And you get to see the amazing adults they’re becoming and glimpses of God’s special plans for their lives.